 Do I need to purchase a Tesla with free Supercharging?

 Those who cannot charge at home and plan to do this on the supercharger instead, will of course also be better off financially with free supercharging.
-However, this is not the basic idea of the Supercharger shop network, which is actually only intended for long-distance travel.
-Many Tesla drivers get annoyed when the charging stations are blocked by so-called “locals”, who take over the charging stations from the long distance drivers.
+However, this is not the basic idea of the Supercharger shop network, which is only intended for long-distance travel.
+Many Tesla drivers get annoyed when the charging stations are blocked by so-called “locals”, who take over the charging stations from the long-distance drivers.
 With the electricity tariffs on the Tesla website you can calculate whether free supercharging is really worth it.
-In addition you get a free supercharging credit for 1500 km for new car orders via a Tesla referral link.

 How quickly must you be able to charge at home?